sadPororo/LAP/README.md

-# Rethinking Leveraging Pre-Trained Multi-Layer Representations for Speaker Verification (2025)
+# Rethinking Leveraging Pre-Trained Multi-Layer Representations for Speaker Verification (Interspeech 2025)
 We share the python implementation of our paper here.

 <p align="center">